Exceptional carbon dioxide polymers offer improved manufacturability

 Are you interested in a binder that decomposes quickly and completely?
-We have a unique family of polymeric binders based on carbon dioxide, called QPAC® poly(alkylene carbonate) binders.
+We have a unique family of carbon dioxide based polymeric binders called QPAC® poly(alkylene carbonate).

 QPAC®25 poly(ethylene carbonate), QPAC®40 poly(propylene carbonate), QPAC®100 poly(propylene/cyclohexene carbonate), and QPAC®130 poly(cyclohexene carbonate) are all commercially available.
-This family of products can be individually modified for your specific application.
-In addition, QPAC®60 poly(butylene carbonate) has been successfully synthesized on the lab scale.
+Our industry-leading family of binders can be individually modified for your specific application.
+Polybutylene carbonate has been produced on a limited scale commercially.

-Because QPAC® poly(alkylene carbonate) binders burn out completely, they yield strong sintered parts, virtually contaminant-free.
+The complete burn-out of QPAC® binders yields strong sintered parts, virtually contaminant-free.
 Ash residues are typically less than 10 ppm for pure binder.
 Based on 3% binder use levels, residual ash in finished parts would be well under 2 ppm, suitable for applications where purity is essential.

-QPAC® poly(alkylene carbonate) binders and sacrificial materials are also unique in that they burn out mildly, without violent gas formation.
-Thus, whether your process operates in an oxidizing, reducing or inert atmosphere, you can expect fewer rejects due to cracking.
+QPAC® binders and sacrificial materials are also unique in that they burn out mildly, without violent gas formation.
+Thus, whether your process operates in an oxidizing, reducing, or inert atmosphere, you can expect fewer rejects due to cracking.
 You can also easily predict decomposition, giving you more reliable control and higher-quality products.

-In our tests as well as tests at customer facilities, green and fired strengths and densities of parts prepared with QPAC® poly(alkylene carbonate) binders match those of parts made with commercial binders that either decompose incompletely or decompose at much higher temperatures.
-Furthermore, QPAC® poly(alkylene carbonate) binders produce more consistent parts.
+In our lab tests, as well as tests at customer facilities, green and fired strengths and densities of parts produced with QPAC® binders match those made with commercial binders that either decompose incompletely or decompose at much higher temperatures.

 Give us a call (302) 225-0100 or send us an email